apache/cordova-app-harness/AppBundle/README.md

 AppBundle
 =========

-This plugin allows any uri's that are loaded to be replaced with modified uri's These include uri's being loaded by the browser such as page navigation, script tags.
-This also includes file uris being opened by file api etc. (currently android only)
+Enables dynamic rerouting or URLs.

 ##AppBundle Uri's
 This plugin allows the use of "app-bundle://" instead of platform specific urls such "file:///android_asset" etc.
-For example to refer to an index.html file in the "www" folder with an absolute path, you can use
+For example, to refer to an index.html file in the "www" folder with an absolute path, you can use

     "app-bundle:///index.html"